The Best Pumpkin Macaroni and “Cheese”

 Are you guys ready for this?
-Because things are about to get real comfy up in here.
+Because things are about to get real cozy up in here.

-This macaroni is like a big blanket, just waiting to snuggle with you.
+This vegan pumpkin mac and cheese is like a big blanket, just waiting to snuggle with you.
 It’s creamy, cheesy, and a little smoky with a hint of savory pumpkin flavor.

 What is nutritional yeast?